 If you have a permanent disability it can help you cope and function with your physical limitations.
 If you suffer from debilitating diseases such as cerebral palsy, arthritis or chronic back pain it can help to ease symptoms.
 Physical therapy can also be helpful if you have sustained major injuries due to an auto accident.

 What is Physical Therapy?

-Physical Therapy is a health care profession concerned with the remediate and physical treatment of injuries, impairment, disabilities and diseases that promote mobility, function ability and help you regain your physical strength – without the use of medication.
+Physical Therapy is a health care profession concerned with the remediating and physical treatment of injuries, impairment, disabilities, and diseases that promote mobility, function ability and helps you regain your physical strength – without the use of medication.

-Physical therapy deals with many aspects of orthopedic rehabilitation, from spine and degenerative disc disease to chronic pain, sports injuries and traumas.
+Physical therapy deals with many aspects of orthopedic rehabilitation, from the spine and degenerative disc disease to chronic pain, sports injuries, and traumas.